blog

 How long should it last?

-Depending on manufacturer and specs, you might see warranties of 5 to 12 years.
-A reliable automotive paint protection film will have an expected lifespan of 10 or more years.
+Depending on the manufacturer and specs, you might see warranties of 5 to 12 years.
+A reliable automotive exterior paint protection film will have an expected lifespan of 10 or more years.

 What’s the right level of transparency?